 Man vs. Beast: Is a Dog's Mouth Really Cleaner Than a Human's?

 Comparing a dog's mouth with a human's mouth is sort of like comparing apples and oranges—really filthy apples and really filthy oranges.
 Both species' mouths are hot, damp places teeming with roughly equal populations of bacteria.
 Neither would be described as clean, and any question of comparative cleanliness is irrelevant because so much of that bacteria is species-specific.
-Most of the germs in your dog's mouth aren't going to be a problem during a a big, wet doggie kiss.
+Most of the germs in your dog's mouth aren't going to be a problem during a big, wet doggie kiss.
 You're more likely to run into trouble kissing another human than you are a dog, because bacteria from a person's mouth will feel equally at home in yours.

-Of course, not all bacteria is species-specific.
+Of course, not all bacteria are species-specific.
 Dogs and humans can and do transmit some germs to each other via the mouth, so if your dog is the type that likes to lick faces (is there any other type?), there are a few precautions you can take.
 One, try to keep your dogs from picking up any external bacteria by keeping them out of the trashcan (and away from rancid food), and away from wild animals (lest they contract rabies).
 Two, keep them healthy: up-to-date vaccines, good external and internal parasite control, regular teeth brushing, etc.

 And then, pucker up!